kevinvnguyen97/homework-10/README.md

-# Homework 10: Team Builder Application
+# Homework 10: Team Builder App

 This application provides a user interface of all members of an engineering team.
 Each card contains a member, with their ID, email, role, and other properties, allowing colleagues to see each others information.